Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

-*“Custom License”* means any agreement between you and Company, or any sublicensor authorized by Company, other than this Agreement or any amendment to this Agreement, under which you are granted a license to use AcceleratXR™ Technology to develop one or more product(s).
+*“Custom License”* means any agreement between you and Company, or any sublicensor authorized by Company, other than this Agreement or any amendment to this Agreement, under which you are granted a license to use Xsolla Backend™ Technology to develop one or more product(s).

 *“Custom Product”* means a product developed pursuant to a Custom License.